Ice Age Trail Alliance still encouraging safe hiking during pandemic

 The Ice Age Trail remains open as an avenue for “physical health and mental wellness, especially during times of stress.”

-Fanney said that her chapter of IATA did not plan anything for Earth Day because it would have been during its 4-day annual conference, which has since been canceled.
-She said that the National Parks Service has stopped all volunteering that involves contact with others until further notice.
-It all but eliminates typical Earth Day celebrations.
+The Ice Age Trail Alliance and the National Parks Service has stopped all volunteering that involves contact with others until further notice.
+That all but eliminates typical Earth Day celebrations.

 While a good Earth Day activity is to pick up trash to keep nature clean, it might not be the best thing to do at this time with the ongoing spread of coronavirus.